 The Massachusetts Rental Voucher Program

 The Commonwealth of Massachusetts provides rental assistance through the Massachusetts Rental Voucher Program (MRVP).
-The program is funded annually by the state legislature.
 State funded "mobile" vouchers can be used anywhere in Massachusetts, but "project-based" vouchers are only available in specific apartments.
-As of January 2004, most waiting lists are closed to new applicants.

-Rents: MRVP "mobile" voucher holders pay at least 30 percent but not more than 40 percent of household income as rent.
+MRVP "mobile" voucher holders pay at least 30 percent but not more than 40 percent of household income as rent.
 Project based voucher holders pay 35 percent of their income for rent or 40 percent if heat is included in the rent.
 The voucher amount makes up the difference between what the landlord charges and what the tenant can pay.
-There are limits on the total rental amount.

 Massachusetts Alternative Housing Voucher Program

-The Alternative Housing Voucher Program (AHVP) was created by the state legislature in 1995.
-It provides rental assistance to people with disabilities under age 60 who either live in, or are eligible to live in elderly/disabled state assisted public housing.
-The program has Legislative authority to provide funding for up to 800 vouchers.
+The Alternative Housing Voucher Program (AHVP) provides rental assistance to people with disabilities under the age 60, who either live in, or are eligible to live in elderly/disabled state assisted public housing.

 Other Rental Assistance Resources